 Choosing when to go

 You may choose to study abroad for a semester or for a full academic year.
 However, this decision to stay longer than one semester needs to be made prior to your departure from the United States and the necessary documents must be submitted.
 If you decide to study abroad for longer than stated in your signed "Acknowledgement" form then you will not receive any credit for the courses taken.
 All students must obtain written approval from their academic advisor and dean of their college for all the courses they wish to receive credit for prior to their departure.
 There are no exceptions to this rule.

 Transfer of Credit and Records

-In order to have credits transferred back to your home university, the course you select/take must meet the same requirements as a similar course offered at your home institution.
-To determine the transferability of a course, your academic advisor and dean of your college will want to see a description of the courses you intend to take.
-To obtain written descriptions of these courses, please contact the Office of Study Abroad Programs at (617) 573-8072 or email firstname.lastname@example.org.
+In order to have credits transferred back to your home university, the courses you select/take must meet the same requirements as a similar course offered at your home institution.
+To determine the transferability of a course, you will need to meet with an academic advisor to review the courses you wish to take.
+To obtain written descriptions of these courses, please contact the Office of Study Abroad Programs at (617) 573-8072 or email email@example.com.